dadonnelly316/airflow_on_aws/readme.md

  Your Kubernetes cluster needs additional configuration so that an external client can reach the Airflow webserver from their web browser.
 An ingress is needed to expose the cluster to external clients, and a Service must be created to route clients from the ingress to the webserver.

  This project comes with an Ingress and Service, but an Ingress Controller is also needed to act as a load balancer.
-We use the nginx ingress controller to for consistency with the Minikube testing environment.
+We use the nginx ingress controller for consistency with the Minikube testing environment.

  After logging into the AWS CLI, run the below script from the project's home directory to login to your EKS cluster.
 Pass in the region where your cluster is deployed.